jvc1019/Zest/README.md

 </body>
 ```

 3. For subcomponents that need database access, you can include `conn.php`.
 Check out `tasks_add.php` to see how it works.

 ```php
 include('conn.php');
 ```

+### C. Using GitHub (on Windows, using WSL)

+1. It is recommended to use Visual Studio Code as your text editor as it offers an easy way of resolving merge conflicts.

+2. On the navigation bar, type `wsl`
+    1a.
+To get the latest version of the repository (needs an internet connection): `git pull`
+    1b.
+To add files for staging: `git add file_path`
+    1c.
+To commit the changes: `git commit -m message` Note: You can commit even when offline.
+Do not commit after every little change.
+    1d.
+Committing your changes only affects your working tree.
+To push the changes to the remote repository (needs an internet connection): `git push`